njamesgeorge1223/Student-Outcomes-Analysis-with-Pandas/README.md

-The folder in this repository, PyCitySchools, contains the PyCitySchools analysis.
+The folder in this repository, PyCitySchools, contains the PyCitySchools analysis, and the folder, Pymaceuticals, holds the Pymaceuticals Analysis.